 Many prisoners, whether they had been tortured or not, only left the Tower to go to their execution.
 Some were burnt at the stake at Smithfield, but most common criminals went to the gallows on Tower Hill or at Tyburn (where Marble Arch now stands).
-Condemned traitors could expect to suffer the barbaric punishment of being ‘hanged’, cut down when still alive, ‘drawn’, having their heart and entrails removed and burnt, and ‘quartered’.
-Their bodies were divided into four and displayed in public places such as the city walls as a warning to others contemplating treason.
+Executions were mostly public events and very well attended.

-The sentence most closely associated with the Tower, however, is beheading with the axe.
+Yet, the sentence most closely associated with the Tower is beheading with the axe.
 This was generally reserved for more important and distinguished prisoners, and to die by the axe was considered both more honourable and more merciful.
-Public executions took place on Tower Hill, although a small number of especially important prisoners were executed within the Tower itself, to avoid public attention and outcry.

-- The block has two curved cut-outs which were to take the victim’s head and upper chest, leaving their neck exposed.
+For an execution to take place, a raised platform (scaffold) was built and covered with straw to soak up the blood.
+The executioner’s block had two curved cut-outs which were to take the victim’s head and upper chest, leaving their neck exposed.